Neuroscience Seminar in Germany will return, Summer 2022.

 Academic Credit/Transfer Credit.

-- The course will be 4 credits and will qualify as an upper level lecture/lab elective in Biology for CofC students.
+- The course will be 4 credits and will qualify as an upper level lecture/lab elective in Biology or Psychology for CofC students.
 For CofC Neuroscience students this course can count as an elective/specialized elective; credits are intended to transfer from CofC to the student’s home institution.
 The student’s home institution determines if the course qualifies for transfer credit as an upper-level elective in their curriculum.